Skip to content

 from oxideshield import toxicity_guard

-guard = toxicity_guard(threshold=0.7)
+guard = toxicity_guard(threshold_preset="balanced")

 scores = guard.analyze("This is some user input")

-for category, score in scores.items():
+for category, level in scores.items():

-print(f"{category}: {score:.2f}")
+print(f"{category}: {level}")

 Filtering Specific Categories